-BUDDHISM - Optional for Y5 or Y6 (unless focusing on Hindu Dharma or Sikhi) (choose from)
+BUDDHISM - Optional for Y5 or Y6 (choose from)

 How do sacred texts and traditions help Buddhists understand their identity and purpose?

 What might it look like to live as a Buddhist in different parts of the world?
 What influences the way Buddhists respond to local and global issues of social justice?